Higher Learning in the U.S. and WISR

 WISR is by design a very small institution, and has an intimate scale of instruction and operation that enhances the personalization of education.
 We are too small to even be evaluated by the regional accrediting agency, the Western Association of Schools and Colleges.
 Fortunately, the State Approval process has been developed, in part, to evaluate the integrity of institutions which offer small and/or nontraditional programs such as ours.

-Currently, WISR is approved by the new State of California Bureau for Private Postsecondary Education through June 30, 2015.
+Currently, WISR is approved* [*under current State law, Approved” means, “approval to operate” which means compliance with state standards as set forth in the California Private Postsecondary Education Act of 2009 (California Education Code, Title 3, Division 10, Part 59, Chapter )] by the new State of California Bureau for Private Postsecondary Education through June 30, 2015.
 Shortly before then, WISR will be re-evaluated as part of the periodic review process that WISR has undergone since it was first State approved in 1977.

 Beyond WISR’s long-standing State-approval status, the Board, faculty and staff of WISR are continually working to enhance WISR’s visibility and credibility.
 We are always eager to provide others with evidence of the quality of our students’ learning and accomplishments.
 For example, in 1987, we received a grant from the Association for Community Based Education and the Ford Foundation for documenting our students’ learning to demonstrate the quality of our non-traditional approach in terms that can be appreciated by mainstream agencies.